eunixnexus/EUnixFlexiHome/README.md

 # EUnixFlexiHome
 open-source model for simulating smart home.
-This framework is still in development.
+This development of this framework is at the completion level.
+Information on how to install and use the framework will come up soon.
 Contact the developer if you wish to have a discussion about the project